djeada/Statistics-Notes/notes/time_series_analysis/stationarity.md

 Stationarity can be classified into two types:

-1. **Strict Stationarity**: This implies that the entire distribution of the process remains the same over time.
+1. Strict stationarity implies that the **entire distribution of the process remains the same over time**.
-2. **Weak Stationarity (Second-Order Stationarity)**: This relaxed condition only requires the mean, variance, and autocovariance of the process to be time-invariant.
+2. Weak stationarity, also known as second-order stationarity, requires only that the **mean, variance, and autocovariance remain time-invariant** over time.

 ### Intuition for Stationary Time Series

 A **stationary time series** behaves similarly over time, meaning:

-- **No trend**: The mean of the series does not systematically change over time.
+- The mean of the series shows **no trend** and does not systematically change over time.
-- **Constant variance**: The variability (variance) around the mean remains stable.
+- The variability around the mean has a **constant variance**, remaining stable throughout.
-- **No periodic fluctuations**: There is no seasonality or cyclic behavior unless explicitly modeled.
+- There are **no periodic fluctuations** such as seasonality or cyclic behavior, unless explicitly modeled.

 This means that the statistical properties of one segment of the series are similar to those of any other segment, allowing us to predict future behavior based on past data.